wizrox/BHP/README.md

 - git : https://github.com/codebasics/py/tree/master/DataScience/BangloreHomePrices

 #### Disclaimer:
--**This Project and code-based is not owned by me,Everything included in the project from code and files are created by following the tutorial presented by "codeBasic" on youtube channel(mentioned aboved).**
+- **This Project and code-based is not owned by me,Everything included in the project from code and files are created by following the tutorial presented by "codeBasic" on youtube channel(mentioned aboved).**